 I cannot help but wonder how much impact this has on women’s physical and mental wellbeing.
 I can’t help but wonder what the outcomes would be if women maternity leave was automatically starting a few weeks before their due date (This is the case in France, you stop work 6 weeks before, but then women only have about 2.5 months left after birth which is another story).

 I started to wonder if there was some actual peer reviewed research on this topic, so I searched for articles and was quite pleasantly surprised to find a couple of papers on the subject-I didn’t even know that this had been studied!
-One Canadian study found that the risks of obstetric complications during labour decreased with the duration of leave, and an American study found that women who stopped work at 36 weeks were 4 times less likely to have a caesarean.
+One Canadian study found that the risks of obstetric complications during labour decreased with the duration of leave, an American study found that women who stopped work at 36 weeks were 4 times less likely to have a cesarean than women who worked right up to they gave birth.
+A Mexican study also linked no antenatal leave with low birth weight.
 There are also several studies showing a link between short antenatal leave and preterm births and low birth weight.

-It seems that once again our culture has little understanding of how important the perinatal period is, on both sides of the birth!
+This really exemplifies the fact that our culture has little understanding of how important the perinatal period is, on both sides of the birth!

 I want to make something clear : I am certainly not blaming women for this, and I know that some women work until they give birth because they have no choice, for example for economic reasons.
 I feel that the blame should rest squarely on a culture that fails to understand and support the needs of birthing women, rather than on women themselves.